soumyadeepbanerjee13/hello-world/README.md

 In java compilation, it’s a process to convert text file (.java file/java program) to class file.
 Java compiler converts Java source code to the class file and produced output file will be "HelloWorld.class".

-To compile java program, follow following syntax:
+To compile java program, follow following syntax:-
 ##### javac HelloWorld.java

 Once you compile the Java program and if it compiled successfully, you can execute Java program to produce the output.

-To execute class file, follow following syntax:
+To Execute class file, follow following syntax:
 ##### java HelloWorld